 swimming safety information

-.
+and check with the managing authority for any current change of conditions.
 Specific to this site, be advised that the ford is a public road, so watch

 for cars if you are splashing around close to the road.
 The managing authority provides general advice on site about swimming